Arktisfox/ArktisHexcellsMods/README.md

 ## Starting/joining a session
 To host a multiplayer game, go to the Hexcells Infinite properties on Steam, and set the Launch Options to `-mphost`

-To join a multiplayer game, go to the Hexcells Infinite properties on STeam, and set the Launch Options to `-mpjoin IP` ex. `-mpjoin 192.168.0.1`
+To join a multiplayer game, go to the Hexcells Infinite properties on Steam, and set the Launch Options to `-mpjoin IP` ex. `-mpjoin 192.168.0.1`

 The mod runs on port 6666